-Apple does a big update of iOS (the operating system that runs on all iPhones) once a year, bringing new features and interface tweaks.
-There are also numerous smaller point updates, with fixes and security patches; these are just as important.
+Apple does a big update of iOS (the operating system that runs on all iPhones) once a year, bringing new features and interface tweaks to many iPhones.
+One of these major iOS updates is due today: September 18, 2023.

-In this article we run through everything you need to do to update your iPhone to the very latest available software, including what to do if you encounter problems, like not having enough space or not being able to connect to Wi-Fi.
+In this article, we run through everything you need to do to update your iPhone to the very latest software (iOS 17) including what to do if you encounter problems, like not having enough space or not being able to connect to Wi-Fi.

 Before you update iOS, we recommend that you do the following:

 Back up your iPhone: You can do this using iCloud, or via the Finder on a Mac or iTunes on a PC.
 We explain how to back up an iPhone here.
 In the past people have lost data like old SMS messages and photos during an update, so we can’t emphasize enough how important this step is!

 Make some space on your iPhone: You will need a fair amount of space available for the update.
 If you don’t have a spare 20GB or so on your phone then delete some apps to make room–you can reinstall them afterwards as you already own them so they are associated with your account.
 If you still don’t have enough space, iOS will also offer to temporarily remove some files for you.
 We have advice about ways to save space on an iPhone.

 Plug your iPhone into a power supply: iOS won’t install if your battery is low.